tmccarthy/intime/README.md

 libraryDependencies += "au.id.tmm.intime" %% "intime-argonaut"   % intimeVersion          // Argonaut integration
 libraryDependencies += "au.id.tmm.intime" %% "intime-scalacheck" % intimeVersion % "test" // Scalacheck integration
 ```

-## Rationale

-The `java.time` package is a wonderful library for representing dates, times and durations.
-It also has the advantage of
-coming packaged with Scala on the JVM.
-Unfortunately, its support within the Scala standard library and broader
-ecosystem is somewhat lacking.

-The intention of this project is to provide integration between the `java.time` classes and Scala libraries, at least
-until that integration can be made a first-class-citizen of those libraries.

 ## `intime-core`